signed/sandboxes/sandbox-openapiiniciative/swagger-parser/Readme.md

 SwaggerTrim:
 - OperationMother to ensure all the necessary fields are set for validation

+SwaggerSort:
+- Sort elements in a reproducible manor if there are not
+  - paths
+  - definitions
+  - parameters
+  - ...

 SwaggerCompare
 - Decide if two api definitions are the same and report differences
 - define what 'the same' means